Photo: Sofia Sabel/imagebank.sweden.se

 If you’re from outside the EU/EEA/Switzerland and intend to start a business, you’ll have to apply for a residence permit before coming to Sweden.
 You’ll find the details and requirements on the Swedish Migration Board’s website.

 If you are a temporary resident in Sweden, you can apply to the Tax Agency for a co-ordination number, which replaces the personal identity number and will allow you to apply for F tax status.
-You can read more about the co-ordination number in this brochure (Swedish and English)

 #5 Protect your business name by registering it